ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

         }

         k := pivot(i, j)

         if k - P[k] < j - P[j] {
+            // if the palindrome centered at the mirror extends
+            // beyond the boundary of the palindrome, then the
+            // palindrome at i must extend to the boundary and
+            // no further
             P[i] = j + P[j] - i

         } else if k - P[k] > j - P[j] {
+            // if the palindrome centered at the mirror does
+            // not extend beyond the boundary of the palindrome
+            // then the palindrome at i has exactly the same length
+            // as its mirror counterpart
             P[i] = P[k]
         } else {
             maxLen := findMaxPalindromeLen(s, i, j + P[j] + 1)